 With the temperatures dropping, it’s finally beginning to feel like fall.
 That’s right, it’s time to get out your favorite sweaters and scarves, enjoy the crisp air and changing leaves, and indulge yourself in the sweet scents that fall brings.
 The fall smells are my favorite!
 Three that I love, alone and combined, are apple, cinnamon, and pumpkin.
 Since my nose longs for these yummy fall scents each year, bringing them into my home is a no-brainer.
 Here is how to make your house smell like fall.
-I’ve included several ways to bring the fall scents inside.
+I’ve included several ways to bring the fall scents inside and make your home smell great.
 Try them out and let us know your favorite!

 Ah, the smell of fall.
 So fresh and crisp.
 So cozy!
 If you want to bring the autumn scents into your house, you have to know which ones are your favorite.